ty-everett/ts-sdk/docs/tutorials/testnet-transactions-low-level.md

 - Obtain and manage testnet coins
 - Create and broadcast real transactions on the testnet
 - Track and verify transaction confirmations
-- Understand transaction fees in practice
+- Configure WalletClient for different environments

 ## Introduction